ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

 ..   start-after: __sphinx_doc_replay_buffer_own_buffer__begin__
 ..   end-before: __sphinx_doc_replay_buffer_own_buffer__end__

+If you want to also make a subclassed replay buffer stateful, simply add more state to the get_state() and set_state() methods.
 A more extensive example is our implementation of `reservoir sampling <https://www.cs.umd.edu/~samir/498/vitter.pdf>`__:

 .. dropdown:: **Changing a replay buffer configuration**